cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 ```

 Since `ImmutableList<>.Add()` does not add the new element to existing instance, but creates
-a new one, it does not matter how often `updateValueFactory` is called.
+a new one, it does not matter how often `updateValueFactory` runs for a single call to
+`AddOrUpdate()`.

 ## Conclusion

 So where does that leave us?

-One takeaway is that if you have an immutable data structure or value types as value, you're basically
+One takeaway is, if you have an immutable data structure or value types as value, you're basically
 out of the woods.

 If mutable data / types are required, extra precaution is needed to keep things correct.
 How exactly that
-works and if it is feasible at all depends on the actual specific case and there is general solution.
+works and if it is feasible at all depends on the actual specific case and there is no general solution.
 To make things even more interesting, using a `ConcurrentDictionary<>` still works nicely with mutable
-values, if you only ever get or add (`ConcurrentDictionary<>[TKey key]`, `GetOrAdd()`, `TryAdd`),
+values, if you only ever add and retreive entries (`ConcurrentDictionary<>[TKey key]`, `GetOrAdd()`, `TryAdd`),
 remove (`TryRemove()`) or iterate existing entries, but never update them.
 Why?
 Because then you really
 treat them as immutable!
 At least from the point of view of the `ConcurrentDictionary<>`.
 But this is
 of course rather dangerous.
 A future maintainer might innocently update values (`AddOrUpdate()` or
-`TryUpdate()`) values in the dictionary and things start to break.
+`TryUpdate()`) in the dictionary and things start to break.
+And to make things even more unfortunate,
+this introduced error might not even surface immediately because it depends on actual concurrent usage.

 Considering all the effort and correctness reasoning required for mutable values, and preventing brittle
 code for future maintenance - even with immutable values - it might worth considering using a plain
 `System.Collections.Generic.Dictionary<>` with explicit locking instead.
 Then go with that until
 measurement and profiling have proven this to be bottleneck for your scenario.

-In either case, there are potential issues with performance, since multiple (unnecessary) calls to `updateValueFactory`
+In either case, there are potential issues with performance, since multiple invokations of `updateValueFactory`
 or `addValueFactory` can and will happen.
 Whether that is an issue for your scenario depends on how expensive
-these extra calls are and how often they generally will happen.
-The frequency of such extra calls is
+these extra invocations are and how often they generally will happen.
+The frequency is governed by the level of
-governed by the level of concurrency and contention that may arise from it.
-As always in such cases there
+concurrency and contention that may arise from it.

-is no universal answer and you have to measure and profile common use cases to find out.
-Potential problems
+There is no universal answer and you have to measure and profile common use cases to find out.
-in this regard can still be addressed using value wrapped in `Lazy<>`.
-As shown above this does not help
+Potential problems in this regard can still be addressed using value wrapped in `Lazy<>`.
-with the issues of mutable data, but can reduce or prevent extra (expensive) calls.
-Wrapping a value into
+As shown above this does not help with the issues of mutable data, but can reduce or prevent extra (expensive) calls.
-`Lazy<>` will add memory cost.
-In the long run each `Lazy<>` instance requires 24 bytes (64 bit; it uses
+Wrapping a value into `Lazy<>` will add memory cost.
+In the long run each `Lazy<>` instance requires 24 bytes
-some more until the value is first requested for the `valueFactory` delegate and some internal state, but
+(on 64 bit architectures; it uses some more bytes until the held value is created for the `valueFactory` delegate
-that will be subject to GC when the value has been requested).
-If you have literally millions of values
+and some internal state, but that will be subject to GC when the value has been requested).
-in your dictionary that might add up, but again: profile and measure before drawing conclusions here.
+If you have literally millions of values in your dictionary that might add up, but again:
+profile and measure before drawing conclusions here.

 As so often in software development there seldom is a universal right choice and such is the case here
 as well.
 This article thus attempted to outline some of the issues involved and give some guidance and